sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Related Bug: [BUG] When we try to create an ingredient we get an error #595

 ## Steps to follow:
+Pre-requisite: MP-Login-001.

-1. Pre-requisite: Access to the Admin UI with permissions to manage ingredients.
+1. Access to the Admin UI with permissions to manage ingredients.
 2. Navigate to the Admin UI for managing meals.
 3. Select a specific meal to which ingredients need to be added.
 4. Click on the "Ingredients" section within the meal details.